 When do these lessons start and are they safe?

-In 2010, the American academy of pediatrics vehemently opposed initiating children less than 4 years old to swimming for several good reasons.
+In 2010, the American Academy of Pediatrics was vehemently opposed to children under 4 years old taking swim lessons and for several good reasons.
 Their stance has softened over time.

 Younger children are much more likely to drown in bath tubs and swimming pools but have been known to drown in almost any larger containers of water including toilets, buckets, fish tanks and fountains.
 Even deep puddles can be dangerous.
 Younger children, particularly toddlers that have gained mobility through cruising/walking, have large heads and little bodies.
 They also have poor balance, coordination and strength.
 This is why you will never see a 15-month-old on an Olympic gymnastics team.
 They are also curious.
 This is a recipe for disaster if poor supervision is added to the volatile mix, and it very often is.

-Firstly, it important to note that there’s no such thing as “drown proofing”; the titanic couldn’t sink and we all know how that story ends.
+It is important to note that there’s no such thing as “drown proofing”; the Titanic couldn’t sink and we all know how that story ends.
 The only prevention for drowning is direct observation by a competent adult.
 Common sense dictates that there must be a decrease in the risk of drowning when swimming ability is increased.
-When you consider a 2 year old child, who suddenly gets a cramp, regardless of swimming ability or level of instruction, the answer is not so straight forward.
+When you consider a 2-year-old child, who suddenly gets a cramp, regardless of swimming ability or level of instruction, the answer is not so straight forward.

 The surest way to prevent drowning is to never leave your child alone when in, around or near enough water to drown in.
 Avoid distractions, put fences up around pools and cover ponds.
 Learn to swim if you don’t know how to and ensure that your child always has a flotation device on while in the pool.